Stipend

 Real-world examples

-The National Endowment for the Humanities offers stipends to support research, education, and public programs in the humanities, enabling scholars and institutions to pursue significant projects.
+• National Endowment for the Humanities stipend: The National Endowment for the Humanities offers stipends to support research and public programs, providing valuable resources to researchers in the humanities.

 Summing up